nostradomus/LHCreate-2017/README.md

 As the final system should both be easily reproducible, and be of professional build quality, a universal [eco-system](https://en.wikipedia.org/wiki/Digital_ecosystem) has been designed.
 Below a simulation of the first PCB iteration :

 [![PCB - component side](images/component_side-frontal_view-s.png)](images/component_side-frontal_view.png) [![PCB - copper side](images/copper_side-frontal_view-s.png)](images/copper_side-frontal_view.png)

+With all respect to our [artistic front-end specialists](https://www.ipac-design.ch), the all-over design has been respected up to the PCB layout.
+The board is having five modules as well.
+The electronics have been combined in such a way, that the same board can be used in all individual modules of the "break-in game".
+On the sides of the board, standard industrial screw-terminals have been foreseen for the peripherals and their power supply.
+To power the system, a standard µ-USB connection will be sufficient as power input for all the equipment (adapter of at least 1.5A).

+The central square houses the brain of the system.
+It consists of a stream-line µ-controller with basic circuits for to fit the needs of all the different cubes.
+The oscillator combination X1,C3,C4 provides a stable clock for the countdown timer, and serial communication with the external devices (NeoPixel led's, displays...).
+L1,C2 are filtering the power line for the analogue inputs (pinball plunger).
+R2,S1 offer the possibility to reset the system without having to unplug the power.
+CON2 is a standard 6-pin ICSP header to load the firmware into the µ-controller.
+Each module has its own firmware, which can be run by the same board.
+In case you do not have a programmer at hand, all design-files and necessary build-information can be found in the [concerning repository](https://github.com/nostradomus/atmega88-168-328_programmer_shield).
+A serial-to-USB converter can be connected to CON3 for debugging purposes.
+I2C, being a very popular protocol, a CON4 has already been foreseen on the board, for future extensions.

+The bottom-left module takes care of the power supply.
+A logical choice, as the [pin-ball-particle-accelerator](#the-accelerator) is all about energy as well !
+D1, a low-drop [Schottky](https://en.wikipedia.org/wiki/Schottky_diode) diode protects the system against reversed polarity.
+R1,LED1 are a first troubleshooting indicator to see if the board is powered correctly.
+C5 adds stability to the supply of the µ-controller.
+CON45,CON46 are screw-terminals to provide power to external equipment (+5V and Ground).
+The total power on these terminals should not exceed 1A (limited by D1).

 #### 16-digit display module